Apramāṇa Bat Yaoguai Chiefs

 One day, a wandering swordsman passed by and decided to spend the night in the temple before continuing his journey.
 As he was drifting off to sleep, he suddenly heard the sound of wind behind him.
 Opening his eyes slightly, he saw the statue on the altar sprout wings and take flight.
 The creature had scythe-like claws on its feet.
 Terrified, the swordsman quickly rolled over, drew his sword, and engaged in a fierce battle with the statue, eventually slaying it.

 The next morning, the villagers gathered outside the temple, bringing flowers and wine to thank the swordsman for ridding them of the yaoguai.
-They explained that many such temples in the mountains were inhabited by these yaoguai creatures disguised as statues and asked the swordsman to eliminate them all.
-Seeing the villagers had brought a lot of silver, greed overtook him, and he agreed, asking them to lead the way.
+They explained that many such temples in the mountains were inhabited by these yaoguai disguised as statues and asked the swordsman to eliminate them all.
+Seeing the villagers had brought a great deal of silver, greed overtook him, and he agreed, asking them to lead the way.

 Poetry